-Several people have asked me about Critical Race Theory in the past week.
-They are concerned as what they perceive as a socialist or “liberal” agenda in education and culture.
+Several people have asked me about Critical Race Theory (CRT) in the past week.
+They are concerned about what they perceive to be a socialist or “liberal” agenda in education and culture.
 When I ask them to define it, they really aren’t sure what Critical Race Theory is other than to repeat a few platitudes they hear from cable news.

 I ask them if they have any experience with the complexity of race and race relations outside of what they see on said cable news.
 Some have great stories to tell, but most don’t.

 I ask how their experiences relate to Critical Race Theory, and they don’t have an answer.